rgbentzen/RSO_AR/ReadMe.md

 - in-course certificate

 ### Instructions for review
-I have provided an HTML files for your review.
+I have provided an HTML version of the files for your review.
 Use index.html will launch the Content of the RSO AR course